Succession Planning is the Key to Business Survival

 You are well advised to take charge of your own exit plan

-For the small business the founder should establish a clear exit plan at some point.
+For the small business, the founder should establish a clear, exit plan at some point.
 After all, we all exit sometime.
 The question is: “Are you deciding what your exit plan looks like or is someone else?”
 Just some of the choices in a successful transition to a new phase in your life are a family succession process or selling the business to an outside organization.
-But how do you make those decisions to bring the best results for everyone involved.
-The problem becomes when the "Board" meeting is held around the Thanksgiving dinner table and the tensions run high.
-How do you keep your family together and make sound business decisions?
+But how do you make those decisions to bring the best results for everyone involved?
+The problem becomes when the "Board" meeting is held around the Thanksgiving dinner table and tensions run high.
+How do you keep your family together and still make sound business decisions?

-If you choose and want to have a member of your family take over the business from you, then being in a family business will have several challenges to accomplish that task.
+If you choose to have a member of your family take over the business from you, then being in a family business can have several challenges in order to accomplish that task.

 - Children in family businesses are often raised in a culture of wealth and entitlement and don't have to face challenges.

-- The second generation has often been raised by entrepreneurs who don't encourage leadership development and are not good mentors or patient teachers.
+- The second generation has often been raised by entrepreneurs who don't encourage leadership development, are not good mentors or patient teachers.

 - There is often the desire to 'clone' the next generation to be just like the first, even though very different skills are needed to run an older stage company.